 - In a large bowl, beat butter and sugar until blended.
 Add eggs, one at a time, beating well after each addition.
 Beat in flour and salt.
 Gradually stir in buttermilk and vanilla.

 - Sprinkle pecans into crust; add filling.
 Bake 50-60 minutes or until center is set.
 Cover top loosely with foil during the last 15 minutes to prevent overbrowning if necessary.

-Originally published as Buttermilk Pie with Pecans in Taste of Home Christmas Annual Annual 2014
+Originally published as Buttermilk Pecan Pie in Taste of Home Christmas Annual 2014

 Follow along as we show you how to make these fantastic recipes from our archive.